-As organist and music director for San Francisco’s Eglise Notre Dame des Victoires from 2005-2012, he established the concert series Music at the French National Church, applying his experience with new music to the performance of Renaissance polyphony, approaching this early repertoire not as historical artifact, but as it might have been experienced by the first interpreters of the then “new” music.
+As organist and music director for San Francisco’s Eglise Notre Dame des Victoires (NDV) from 2005-2012, he established the concert series Music at the French National Church, applying his experience with new music to the performance of Renaissance polyphony, approaching this early repertoire not as historical artifact, but as it might have been experienced by the first interpreters of the then “new” music.
 His work with the choirs of NDV led them to be invited to perform music of Lassus and Gregorian chant at La Sainte Trinité in Paris.

 In 2008, he recorded the Gregorian chant album Blessed is the Ordinary with the Vermont-based Stepping Stone Chant Project, sparking a two year intensive study of the pre-notational performance practice of Medieval music.
 This led to the formation of the vocal ensemble Euouae in 2010 and their sold-out inaugural performance of the Messe de Tournai, the oldest surviving polyphonic setting of the Mass to be collected under one cover.

-As the choirs of NDV began to perform more and more concerts every year, and in the interest of bringing his work with Euouae to a wider community, Olbash established the Lacuna Arts Workshop and Ensemble in 2012 in order to “promote excellence in vocal music through performance, education, outreach, and community service.”
+As the Ensemble-in-Residence at NDV began to perform more and more concerts every year, and in the interest of bringing his work with Euouae to a wider community, Olbash established the nonprofit organization Lacuna Arts in 2012 in order to “promote excellence in vocal music through performance, education, outreach, and community service.”
 In 2014, Lacuna Arts was recognized as a 501(c)3 tax exempt organization, and it currently comprises Lacuna Arts Chorale, Ensemble, and Chamber Chorus.